Dagger Kiss: Distribution

 All eight episodes of the series were released weekly from February - April 2016 on the streaming service tello Films.
 Williams began releasing episodes on YouTube in March 2016.
 The series is now airing on Amazon Video.
 It can also be found on Vimeo.

 Cultural Impact

 Dagger Kiss has been called "a lesbian Lord of the Rings."
 Dagger Kiss is a female, LGBT take on standard fantasy-adventure tales.
-It is the first time a fantasy series, TV show or movie has had two lead female characters who are explicitly lovers.
+According to Divine Magazine, "It is the first time a fantasy series, TV show or movie has had two lead female characters who are explicitly lovers".